-- 5.33 As the planning intention of the "V" zone is to provide land for New Territories Exempted House (NTEH), it is appropriate to put NTEH in Column 1 of "V" zone.
-As regards other proposed changes put forth by the representers, - (a) AFCD has reservation on moving 'Agricultural Use' and 'On-Farm Domestic Structure' to Column 2 of conservation zones8 from agricultural development point of view, as it would impose restrictions on agriculture and discourage agricultural development in the long run.
-Moreover, AFCD advises that permission from the Board is required for any works relating to diversion of streams, filling of land/pond or excavation of land which may cause adverse impacts on the natural environment.
-Taking into account the above factors, AFCD agrees that there is no strong justification for imposing more stringent control on Column 1 uses in the relevant zones.
+(p) As the planning intention of the "V" zone is to provide land for NTEH, it is appropriate to put NTEH in Column 1 of the "V" zone.
+As regards other proposed changes put forth by the representers, AFCD has reservation on moving 'Agricultural Use' and 'On-Farm Domestic Structure' to Column 2 from agricultural point of view, as it would impose restrictions on agriculture and discourage agricultural development in the long run.
+Moreover, AFCD advises that permission from the Board is required for any works relating to diversion of streams or filling of pond which may cause adverse impacts on the natural environment.
+There is no strong justification for imposing more stringent control on Column 1 uses in the zones concerned.